Glomar response: Origin of the term

 The phrase itself, "neither confirm nor deny", has long appeared frequently in news reports, as an alternative to a "no comment" response when the respondent does not wish to answer.
-In 1911, for example, the Boston and Maine Railroad told the Boston Globe it would "neither confirm nor deny" reports about its future plans.
+In 1911, for example, the Boston and Maine Railroad told The Boston Globe it would "neither confirm nor deny" reports about its future plans.
 In 1916, Ford representatives said they would "neither confirm nor deny" that price cuts were in the offing for its popular Model-T automobile.
 When the governor of Kansas was questioned in 1920 about a report addressing a state official's potential ouster, he responded that he would "neither confirm nor deny" the report's existence.

 The USNS Hughes Glomar Explorer was a large salvage vessel built by the Central Intelligence Agency (CIA) for its covert "Project Azorian"—an attempted salvaging of a sunken Soviet submarine.
-In February 1975, aware of the pending publication of a story in the Los Angeles Times, the CIA sought to stop the story's publication.
-Journalist Harriet Ann Phillippi requested that the CIA provide disclosure of both the Glomar project and its attempts to censor the story, to which the CIA chose to "neither confirm nor deny" both the project's existence and its attempts to keep the story unpublished.
-This claim stood, and Phillippi's Freedom of Information Act (FOIA) request was rejected, though when the Ford administration was replaced by the Carter administration in 1977 after the 1976 presidential election, the government position on the particular case was softened and both of Phillippi's claims were confirmed.
+"Glomar" is the syllabic abbreviation of Global Marine Development, the company commissioned by the CIA to build the Glomar Explorer.
+In February 1975, the CIA became aware of a story awaiting publication in the Los Angeles Times.
+Journalist Harriet Ann Phillippi requested that the CIA provide disclosure of both the Glomar project and its attempts to censor the story.
+In response, the CIA chose to "neither confirm nor deny" both the project's existence and its attempts to keep the story unpublished.

+In a subsequent lawsuit, Phillippi requested "all records relating to the Director's or any other agency personnel's attempts to persuade" media to refrain from publishing further stories about the clandestine project.
+Additionally, she asked the court to demand the Agency to provide a "detailed justification" for the information said to be "exempt from disclosure."
+The government responded with a motion for summary judgement, which the district court granted, stating that the materials were "exempt from disclosure under the provision of the third exemption of 5 U.S.C. § 552(b)(3).
+This claim stood, and Phillippi's Freedom of Information Act (FOIA) request was rejected.